 - Price per performance ratio.
 If you’ve read from a lot of other websites comparing Ryzen vs Coffee Lake, you would probably see a lot of fps per price ratio.
 Those comparisons are no good, and misleading to say the very least because they do not take efficiencies into consideration.
 For example, this article forgot mention that the i5-8600k utilize 70% of it’s CPU to reach 160 fps where as the Ryzen 7 only uses 20% to reach 120 fps. (this is a random number, just mentioning so that everyone can understand the gist of it).
 The best, most demanding gaming system benchmark I would trust to be both cpu-bound and gpu-bound, which illustrates what current & future gaming would be, is 3DMark & VRMark.
 This article and this article specifies some Ryzen 7 and Coffee Lake benchmark scores.
 For VRMark, it is better to use Orange Room scores for now, as the Blue Room’s benchmark is a little bit too extreme in requirement, most system cannot perform reliably on there, which results in strange scores.
 I’m not gonna post the price of each CPUs here, nor performing price per performance ratio table in this post, as prices are varied on every countries.
 For example, in my country, R7 1700 is slightly cheaper than i5-8600k (contrary to pricing on US).
 For this reason, my advise is for you to do the price per performance ratio calculation yourself, based on the prices available at your local dealer.

-On my country, R7 1700 is 60% the price of i7-8700k.
+On my country, R7 1700 is 40% cheaper compared to i7-8700k.
 Of course, it’s price per performance ratio is through the roof.
 Plus the addition of lower TDP, more threads/efficiencies, it’s great stock heatsink, it’s an absolute CPU of choice.